 Like I mentioned in the previous paragraph, you can find any kind of training program on Train Heroic, which is an incredible training app that my clients and I love.
 (They aren’t paying me to say this!
 I just really love Train Heroic!)
 It features programs from experts of all kinds of strength, fitness and sport specific doctrines.

-Consider how many days a week you can commit to working out, what kind of equipment you have access to, and what your goals are.
+Consider how many days a week you can commit to working out, how long each session can be, what kind of equipment you have access to, and what your goals are.
 Be as specific as you can.
 Keep those factors in mind when you are searching programs, and select one that matches you as much as possible.
 Often on Train Heroic, you can do the first week free, or even contact the coach directly.
 Research it as much as you are comfortable with to find a program that excites you.

 If you are interested in any of my programs, check them out here.
 If you have questions about which would be a good fit for you, feel free to email me at email@example.com.